hypryyn/Weather-Project/README.md

 # Weather-Project
-leveraging weather API. well simply
+leveraging weather API.. well simply utilising or so err.. learning but more like fiddling with the concept of API ans JSON